jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 Notice that the $$df$$ for the wholeplot error is essentially the interaction between $$AB$$.
 The $$df$$ for the subplot error can be rewritten as $$a(b-1)(c-1) = (b-1)(c-1) + (a-1)(b-1)(c-1)$$.
 These are the pooled $$df$$ from the $$BC$$ and $$ABC$$ interaction.

+# Other Topics

-# Pairwise Comparisons and Contrasts
+## Pairwise Comparisons and Contrasts

 After rejecting a test that the means of the groups are not equal, we want to know exactly which ones are different.